AustralianBioCommons/ables/participants/nf-ont-visc.md

 ## Expected outputs enabled by participation in ABLeS

 ABLeS enables the ONTViSc pipeline to be tested using the Seqera platform on Gadi (NCI) and Setonix (Pawsey).
 This ensures that the workflow is compatible with the Seqera platform, Slurm and PBS-based computing environments and, hence, accessible to a wider community.

+> *These details have been provided by project members at project initiation.
+For more information on the project, please consult the contact(s) or project links above.*